angular/angular/aio/tools/examples/README.md

   Default: `"cli"`
 - `useCommonBoilerplate: boolean`: Whether to include common boilerplate from the [common/](./shared/boilerplate/common) folder.
   Default: `true`
+- `"overrideBoilerplate": string[]`: A list of paths to boilerplate files that are overridden by custom files in this example.
+  Commonly this is used when a boilerplate file is referenced in a guide and so needs to have doc-regions added.
+  When adding such overrides, ensure that the file is "unignored" by adding an appropriate negation pattern to the `content/examples/.gitignore` file.

 **SystemJS-only properties:**
 - `build: string`: The npm script to run in order to build the example app.